Bernard Moitessier: Wreck of the Joshua

 In December 1982, Moitessier was offered a yacht charter by film actor Klaus Kinski as Kinski was to star in a sailing film and wanted some experience.
 They sailed from San Francisco to Cabo San Lucas, Mexico and anchored off the beach.
 In a freak onshore storm Joshua dragged her anchor, was hit and dis-masted by another yacht, Frieling, and then beached along with 25 other yachts.
 Joshua lay on the beach, damaged and filled with sand.
 Moitessier and crews from other yachts spent days digging a trench but the salvage costs were too great so he sold the wreck to Reto Filli (Swiss) and Jo Daubenberger (USA) for $20.
 On a full moon high tide, a trawler towed and a bulldozer pushed the yacht back into the sea and she floated free.
-Later Paul Clements and Johanna Slee bought the yacht and she ended up in Port Townsend, Washington.
+Later Paul Clements and Johanna Slee bought the yacht and she ended up in Port Townsend, Washington, United States.
 In 1990, Joshua was sold by Slee and is now restored and berthed at the Maritime Museum in La Rochelle, France.

 After further travels, Moitessier returned to Paris to write his autobiography, Tamata and the Alliance.

 Moitessier was an environmental activist who protested against nuclear weapons in the South Pacific and against overdevelopment of the Papeete waterfront in Tahiti.

 Death

-Moitessier died of prostate cancer on June 16, 1994 and is buried in an informal corner of the main cemetery in Bono, Brittany, France.
-Visitors to his grave leave thematic gifts such as slingshots, creating some elements of a shrine.
+Moitessier died of prostate cancer on 16 June 1994, and is buried in an informal corner of the main cemetery in Bono, Brittany, France.
+Visitors to his grave leave gifts such as slingshots.